Why enroll in a Native Prairie Bank?

 Possibly.
 A "building envelope" may be reserved in the agreement terms and on a map that is referred to in the easement language.
 This will allow you or a future owner to build inside that agreed-upon area.
 The building envelope is best located near a boundary to help avoid fragmenting habitats and hindering future prairie management activities.

 No. Native Prairie Bank easements do not allow structures such as wind turbines.
-Consider using adjacent land if you desire a wind turbine.
+Consider using adjacent land if you desire a wind turbine

 Yes.
 A 1031 exchange allows you to sell land and buy land (within a specified length of time) without paying taxes on the original sale.
 Funds from the land sale are held at a financial institution and then released to buy the second piece of land.
 DNR real estate staff can work with landowners who wish to do a 1031 exchange.

 The State of Minnesota will issue you an IRS Form 1099-S at the end of the calendar year.
-The payment should be reported on your income tax returns, but may or may not be taxable.
+The payment should be reported on your income tax returns but may or may not be taxable.
 You may also want to consider donating a portion of the easement for tax purposes.
 Consult your tax attorney or accountant for further guidance.

 Yes, if the Native Prairie Bank easement is not going to be grazed.
-The Prairie Tax Exemption program exempts qualifying native prairie land from property taxes.
-Often a Native Prairie Bank easement will also include some non-prairie land, so not all of the Native Prairie Bank easement may be eligible for Prairie Tax Exemption.
+The Prairie Tax Exemption exempts qualifying native prairie land from property taxes.
+Often a Native Prairie Bank easement will also include some non-prairie land, so not all the Native Prairie Bank easement may be eligible for Prairie Tax Exemption.

 Yes!
 You can donate all or part of the value of the easement.
 Each dollar donated is matched by Re-Invest in Minnesota (RIM) and those "RIM Credits" can be used to protect additional lands.
 Donations may be beneficial for tax purposes as well.
 Consult your tax attorney or accountant for further guidance.

-Generally no. There may be exceptions, but rarely are the terms and conditions of a Native Prairie Bank easement changed.
+Generally, no. There may be exceptions, but rarely are the terms and conditions of a Native Prairie Bank easement changed.
 We work hard during the enrollment process to ensure that the terms and conditions of the easement are written to be enduring and practical for today and into the future.

 The easement terms require that there be no future dumping of garbage or debris on the easement.
 When resources are available there may be help to remove old dump sites.
 Priority is given to cleaning up hazardous dump materials.
 If you have problems with people dumping garbage on your prairie, we can work with local authorities to stop this illegal activity.